 Hilti and Festool is an argument on whether you need more power or more convenience but a closer look at the real nature of a woodwork or construction site will tell you that you need a combination of both.

-The main advantage with the two is that they promise a long time of reliable service.
-With our recommendation of these two best sellers, you have a reliable package to handle any drilling, driving or hammering needs on-site.
+The main advantage of the two is that they promise a long time of reliable service.
+With our recommendation of these two best sellers, you have a reliable package to handle any drilling, driving, or hammering needs on-site.